-This is one of my new favorite coffee cakes.
+This is my new favorite sour cream coffee cake recipe.
 It’s a moist, dense, sweet cake that doesn’t skimp on the warm, cinnamon-y filling.
 I also love the big chunks of walnuts— fight the urge to chop them up because the half pieces add so much wonderful crunch and texture.
 The best part of this cake: it keeps incredibly well after baking.
 We had a few pieces lingering at room temperature about a week after baking, and it was as moist as ever.

-A few notes about the recipe.
+A few notes about the sour cream coffee cake recipe.
 What I love about this coffee cake is the abundance of sweet cinnamon filling in the layers, but that abundance can come with a few snags.
 I did have some issues with the cake sticking to the pan, which is not fun at all with a bundt pan.
 So a few suggestions to prevent that:

-try to keep the streusel filling just inside from the edge of the pan—in the pictures below I took the filling all the way to the edge, so when it melted in the oven the sugar syrup leaked out and cemented itself to the pan.
+- try to keep the streusel filling just inside from the edge of the pan so the sugar syrup doesn't leak out and cement itself to the pan.
 Try to keep a small border of batter alongside the edge.

 If you do have issues with this, or any other bundt pan recipes, I found a great troubleshooting tutorial on King Arthur Flour’s website.
 The steam bath did the trick for me, but I really hope you never have to click that link.